Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

 2. Authorize your CLI to use the Amplify Central APIs: `axway auth login`
 3. Install the Traceability Agent using Axway Central CLI: `axway central install agents`

-Be sure to select to select Traceability offline mode when it comes to select the type of agent as shown below:
+Be sure to select `Traceability offline mode` when it comes to select the type of agent as shown below:

 ```shell
 ?
 Select the type of agent(s) you want to install: